Sierra Acy

 Microsoft Community

-• Hosted virtual dance parties for Summer 2021 interns through Microsoft Dance group
+• Hosted two virtual dance parties for Summer 2021 interns through Microsoft Dance group.
+Contributed to a highly satisfying experience with increased engagement.

 April 2017 - November 2020